History of Location

 The original family maintained the farm for another 60 years.
 While many of the children moved away, some of them chose to endure the hard times and enjoy the “simpler life” here in Northern Minnesota.
 After nearly a century of activity, the farm had to be abandoned.
 But as fields grew over and buildings deteriorated, the energy of the place never diminished.

-We acquired the remaining 13-acre farm and former mining operation in 2002.
+Shawn Callahan acquired the remaining 13-acre farm and former mining town in 2002.
 By that time, nature had returned the diversion channel into a beautiful “river” offering miles of paddling opportunities in either direction.
-The original, dilapidated farmhouse was renovated.
+The original, dilapidated farmhouse was renovated and The Green Gate Barn Home was built.
 New gardens and orchards were planted.
 As we continue to restore the property, the energy lives on!